 The RVS is funded by the Norwegian Research Council.

 RVS generally offers three courses every year, one in the Spring semester, one in the Fall semester, and one Summer course at Lesbos.
 For each course it is possible to read a curriculum and write an essay.
 RVS follows the international standard for workload per ECTS (25-30 hours work per ECTS), and the different courses give either 3 or 5 ECTS.
 See the concrete courses to find out more.

 - The next course will be at the University of Umeå, Sweden, 3-5 May 2017.
 The theme is Values, Religions and Emotions.
-Apply by 15 February.
-See full programme here.
+See full programme Values Religions and Emotions

 - Hilde Frøkedal and Vicor Dudas are the student representatives in the board.
 Read more about them here.